wp-plugins/juna-it-poll/readme.txt

 Go to your widgets page, then add our WordPress Poll plugin widget to your sidebar.
 After that choose your poll and then choose theme for your poll.
 (WordPress poll plugin)

+If you think, that you found a bug in our [WordPress Juna IT Poll](http://juna-it.com/index.php/features/elements/juna-it-plugin/) plugin or have any question contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com).

 == Screenshots ==

 1. WordPress Juna IT Poll